It’s high time we start talking about how to avoid SARS brutality in Nigeria.

 2. Register your blog as a business with CAC

-Most of the security officers are ignorant of the fact that blogging is a legitimate internet business, thereby mistaking bloggers for Yahoo boys.
+Most of the security officers are ignorant of the fact that blogging is a legitimate online business, thereby mistaking bloggers for Yahoo boys.

-So, if you claim to be a blogger by profession, having your blogging business registered with the corporate affairs commission (CAC) of Nigeria will save your face.
+So, if you claim to be a blogger by profession, having your business registered with the Corporate Affairs Commission (CAC) of Nigeria will save your face.

 3. Don’t compromise your online business

 It’s very easy to mix a bit of Yahoo-Yahoo with blogging and use one to complement the other.